The Berry-Esseen Bound

 1. Esseen, C. G. (1942).
 “On the Liapounoff limit of error in the theory of probability”.
 The original paper deriving the bound via the smoothing lemma.

 2. Stein, C. (1972).
 “A bound for the error in the normal approximation to the distribution of a sum of dependent random variables”.
-Introduced Stein’s Method.
-A revolutionary different approach that replaced Fourier analysis with functional equations.
+Rolled out Stein’s Method and a completely different angle that swapped Fourier analysis for functional equations.

 3. Chen, L. H. Y., Goldstein, L., & Shao, Q. M. (2011).
 “Normal Approximation by Stein’s Method”.
 The modern textbook on Stein’s method.